morleym/furtive-handbook/docs/stakeholders.md

 For the sake of keeping a tight scope in this handbook, I'll be focusing on the bolded three in this handbook because (in my opinion) these are the core of an esports product:
 **Competitors** ARE the gameplay, **Competitive Ops** sets the stage & oversees the gameplay, and **Broadcast** captures the story of the gameplay & overall competition to share it with the world.

-Additionally, due to how tightly they're coupled, I'll be grouping Competitors and Competitive Ops together.
+Due to how tightly they're coupled, I'll be grouping Competitors and Competitive Ops together.
+And, because the audience is also always on the mind of Broadcast, I would consider Broadcast to be the viewers' seat at the table in planning meetings.

 ## Being a Leader